Bow River Timbits Hockey

 - Junior teams are generally first year players but can also include second year players based on a beginner skill level.
 Senior teams are generally second year players but can also include first year players based on a more advanced skill level.

 - In September all registered Timbit players will have some assessment skate times.
 This allows the coordinators to build balanced teams (skill wise) to ensure a fun environment for all the Timbit players.
 These sessions are not considered evaluations and teams will not be built on a tiered skill level.
-The teams may be at a different level other than other organizations due to numbers registered in Timbits or skill variations and can also change throughout the year as children develop in different ways and at different rates.
+The teams may be at a different level than other organizations due to numbers registered in Timbits or skill variations and can also change throughout the year as children develop in different ways and at different rates.

 - There are no requests for days of the week.
 Players will be placed on their team and that will determine their hockey schedule for the remainder of the season.
 You will find this out on draft night.